Alternative Choices for You

 - Browsers: Chrome, Firefox, and Opera

-- Mobile phones: iPhone, Android, and Windows Mobile
+- Mobile phones: iPhone, and Android

 - Routers: DD-WRT, Tomato, and Asus